kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 Even a truly continuous process might benefit from a periodic tempo of participation.
 By organizing participation in "sprints," it becomes easier to command a community's attention, who might otherwise forget about a process which is "always on."

-One could imagine running "campaigns" to encourage people to vote, where leaderboards and other activations spur a wave of data-collection and keeps the data fresh.
+One could imagine running "campaigns" to encourage people to vote, where leaderboards and other activations spur a wave of data-collection and keep the data fresh.
 One could also imagine making payouts on a monthly or quarterly basis, or conditioning payouts on milestones determined by a separate governance process.

 The user experience could be made _qualitatively_ similar to a conventional round-based process, but running on a continuous substrate in which allocations both update and distribute in real-time.